 3.)
 End Scene: This scene will signify the end of the activity for the user

 After choosing the scene we would like to create, we then have the ability to add slides to those scenes.
+All slides are contained within scenes, as illustrated by the gif below.
 The four types of slides are:

 1.)
 Title Slide: Here you will give a title to your Path Finder mission.
 An example of this would be: “Selling Smartphones in Various Customer Scenarios”